-Although these are the most common areas that technicians can see the substance, you can anticipate new growths in any area of your HVAC that’s dark and damp.
-White slime, however, does not care about the hospitality of your facility’s system.
-Once present, it can adapt to any living situation.
+These are the most common areas a technician will find the slime.
+You can anticipate more slime in any area that is dark and damp.
+If the slime is present, it can adapt to any living situation.

 The Issue with White Slime

-Slime build-up can cause an array of issues for your facility, including but not limited to, inefficiencies in your HVAC, property damage, and health hazards.
+Slime build-up can cause an array of issues for your facility, including inefficiencies in your HVAC, property damage, and health hazards.

 [Seasons may come and go, but maintaining your HVAC’s annual maintenance remains the same.
 Learn how annual maintenance can keep your system up and running in How HVAC Maintenance Saves You Time and Money.]